|"Good Day L.A.," oil on panel, 5" x 5" (in an upcycled hardwood frame)|

 I should mention that I never experience the change to a better state of mind like this, as a pseudo-epiphany, or whatever.
 Generally it's more like Sisyphus rolling the boulder up the hill, sweating, setbacks aplenty.

-I don't know, I'm no mystic but maybe the trick to the day to day is about pulling back and losing yourself in the sights.
+I'm no mystic but maybe conquering the day-to-day has something to do with pulling back and losing yourself in the sights.
 Seeing yourself as a character in a story, waiting to see what comes next.
 A self-surprise around the corner.